-Caiman crocodilus is known as white caiman, white lizard, spectacled caiman, baba, babilla, yacaré-tingas, yurá-lagarto.
+Caiman crocodilus is known as the white caiman, white lizard, spectacled caiman, baba, babilla, yacaré-tingas, and yurá-lagarto.

 Four subspecies of this species have been recognized: C. c. crocodilus, C. c. chiapasilus, C.c. fuscus, C.c. apaporiensis (Ortiz, Carvajal-Campos-Rodríguez-Guerra 2010).

 One of the most notable characteristics of the white caiman or caiman crocodilus, and which gives it the name of spectacled caiman, is the presence on the head of a crescent-shaped ridge in front of each eye, located on the dorsum of the snout.

 This caiman has an olive-brown to yellowish color on the back and a cream or whitish color on the belly.

 This species is widely distributed in fresh waters throughout the Americas.
 It is nocturnal, although it is sometimes found receiving sun during the day.